Make an Easy, Healthy Mix-and-Match Soup

 Step 5: Add a Protein

 Use 1 cup chopped cooked beef, chicken, fish, or pork.
-Or try 1 cup tofu, edamame, or cooked or canned (drained) beans (any type).
+Or try 1 cup tofu, edamame, or any type of cooked or canned (drained) beans.

 Step 6: Simmer